Afro-Abkhazians: History

-Afro-Colchis
+Origin

-E. Lavrov in 1913 first proposed that Black Abkhazians originated in 5th-century BC Colchis.
+E. Lavrov in 1913 first proposed that Afro-Abkhazians originated in 5th-century BC Colchis.
 Ancient sources including Herodotus and Jerome described Colchians as having dark skin, "wooly" hair, and an African origin.
 Patrick English investigated this hypothesis further in 1959, citing ancient accounts of the region as well as anthropological and linguistic evidence.

-Ottoman era

-Another origin hypothesis, which is more prevalent, is that Africans were first brought to Abkhazia through the Ottoman slave trade in the 17th or 18th centuries, having been purchased by Abkhazian royals.
+Another origin hypothesis, which is more prevalent, is that the Afro-Abkhaz were brought to Abkhazia through the Ottoman slave trade in the 17th or 18th centuries, having been purchased by Abkhazian royals.
 When the Ottomans withdrew from the region in the 19th century, those African slaves remaining in Abkhazia were freed.